nus-cs2103/website-base/admin/tp-pe-bug-triaging-guidelines-fragment.md

 * **Even bugs inherited from AB3 are counted**.
 As the current development team, you are responsible for all bugs in the product, irrespective of when it was created.

-* **If you can't reproduce the bug based on the _exact_ steps given in the bug report** but there is some indication of 'something wrong' (e.g., the bug report cites a behavior that shouldn't happen under normal use), you are expected to make a _reasonable_ effort to reproduce the bug yourself by experimenting with the information provided in the bug report.
-Reason: it will go against you if claim that the bug is not reproducible and yet someone else (the tester or a tutor) manages to conclusively prove the existence of the bug in a later phase.

 ##### Functionality bugs